 Gaudí is also the designer of the most famous works in Barcelona, including Park Güell and Casa Milà.

 When my friend and I were in Barcelona for 3 days (too short!), due to limited time, we had to choose between Casa Mila or Casa Batllo.
 In the end, we decided upon Casa Batllo and I was so glad to choose it.
 On the first two days that we tried to visit, Casa Batlló was unexpectedly closed from 2pm onwards.
-Finally, we got in on the 3rd morning.
+Finally, we got in on the 3rd morning, our 3rd attempt.

 Gaudi’s Casa Batllo – A fascinating house of curves & waves